 If you are strictly a fundraising arm, then no. Spur Local focuses on smaller organizations that lack resources for significant fundraising staff.
 Exceptions to this, however, would be nonprofits that fundraise but are also involved directly in programming.

 Are there other benefits we should consider in weighing our decision about whether to apply?

 Spur Local has been quite successful in raising the visibility of its network of charities, visibility and recognition on which you can build.
 If you are featured as part of the Spur Local network, you will likely have access to a far broader audience than you do currently.
 If you then receive inquiries or donations, you may gain prime prospects for future support; your success in cultivating those prospects will be up to you -- though we offer many (free) workshops of donor cultivation and stewardship that you can attend.
 Spur Local partners also have the opportunity to announce that they have been selected from a competitive field, and to use our growing collection of in-person workshops and online tools.
 Some nonprofits report to us that access to these tools, and the seal of approval that Spur Local provides, have been just as important to them as appearing in the print catalog, itself.
 Increasingly, family foundations turn to Spur Local to select nonprofits among whom they wish to circulate requests for proposals, and other foundations report to us that they use Spur Local to screen applicants.
 So there are many interesting uses beyond direct fundraising -- even some you may never know about but that are still relevant.

 We donít have an audit.
 What should we submit instead?

 Financial statements prepared by an external party are preferred.
 These can take the form of a review or compilation.
 If you do not have externally prepared statements, you may submit internal financial statements.
-Please be sure to include all requested schedules.

 When is the deadline to submit proposals and when will we hear the results of our application?